-Posttraumatic stress disorder common after lung injuryMarch 6th, 2013 in Psychology & Psychiatry /
+Posttraumatic stress disorder common after lung injuryMarch 6, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—Posttraumatic stress disorder (PTSD) symptoms are common in patients recovering from acute lung injury (ALI), according to a study published online March 5 in Psychological Medicine.